 Some consider corn earworm the most costly crop pest in North America.
 It often attacks harvested portions of valuable crops such as tomato fruit, cotton bolls or corn ears.
-On desert vegetables, corn earworm and tobacco budworm are primarily considered a pest of head lettuce.
+On desert vegetables, corn earworm is primarily considered a pest of head lettuce.
 When early season populations are high, larvae can defoliate seedling stands of lettuce similar to damage caused by beet armyworms.
 The risk of economic damage is low between thinning and head formation, but larvae will sometimes feed in the plant's crown leaving holes and gouges in the midrib and sometimes killing the growing point.
 However, once head formation begins larvae will usually bore into the head 1-2 days upon hatching.
-Corn earworm and tobacco budworm are much more likely to bore into lettuce heads than other Lepidoptera larvae, rendering the heads unmarketable.
-Larvae may enter the head from any point, although they usually burrow in from the If fields are not watched closely. top half. infestations may not be noticed until the head is harvested.
-Once inside the head, it is almost impossible to control the larvae with insecticides.
+Corn earworm is much more likely to bore into lettuce heads than other Lepidoptera larvae, rendering the heads unmarketable.
+Larvae may enter the head from any point, although lately they seems to be entering heads near the butt of the plant If fields are not watched closely, infestations may not be noticed until the head is harvested.
+Once inside the head, it is essentially impossible to control the larvae with currently available insecticides.
 On leaf lettuce, romaine, baby spinach and baby leaf mixes, larvae will feed in the crown of the plant and can severely stunt or kill seedlings similar to beet armyworm.
 The potential for damage and contamination is possible at harvest.

-Management of earworm/budworm
+Management of corn earworm

-Monitoring/Sampling Pheromone traps can be used to detect adult moth activity, but are not generally thought to be reliable in determining infield larval infestations.
+Monitoring/Sampling Pheromone traps can be used to detect adult moth activity, but are not generally thought to be reliable in determining in-field larval infestations.
 Rather, sampling individual plants is recommended because ovipositing moths frequently migrate from surrounding crops or weeds.
 Visual sampling for damage and larvae is the most reliable method to detect larval infestations.
 In leafy vegetables, this generally entails destructively sampling whole plants and carefully looking for signs of recent feeding and the presence of eggs and small larvae.
-During sampling head formation, should include examining wrapper leaves and dissecting heads.
-In melon crops, vines can be lifted and shaken to dislodge larvae onto the ground.
-Also, watermelon and cantaloupes fields that are setting fruit should be carefully monitored for larvae and fresh feeding damage on developing melons.
+During head formation, sampling should include examining wrapper leaves and dissecting heads..

 Fields should be sampled at least 2-3 times per week depending on the crop and the crop stage.
 Ideally, monitoring for all Lepidoptera pests on vegetables should begin before seedlings emerge.
 Examine weeds on field borders for larvae and eggs prior to stand establishment.
 Once seedlings emerge, sample plants randomly across the entire field.
 Additional samples should be taken from areas of the field most likely to be infested (i.e., field edges near cotton or alfalfa), or areas where larvae have previously been found.
 Sampling should be done separately for fields with different plant varieties, planting dates, or other unique areas within the field.
-Sampling frequency should also take into account irrigation schedules, field-labor activities. insecticide applications and re-entry intervals.
+Sampling frequency should also take into account irrigation schedules, field-labor activities, insecticide applications and re-entry intervals.